vireshas/sidekiq-addons/README.md

 # Sidekiq::Addons

-  * Priority jobs: Job priority with in the same queue.
+  * Dynamically change job priority with in the same queue.

 # Overview: